-The statement of accounts were authorised for issue by the Chief Finance Officer on 31 July 2019.
+The statement of accounts were authorised for issue by the Interim Director of Resources (S.151 Officer) on 12 January 2021.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.